Normal life is on hold for a while. Which means Birmingham’s small community groups and projects are more important than ever.

 * Key things to consider for your group when choosing a structure

-* What you will need to open a community bank account.
+* what you need to open a community bank account.

 Severn Trent Community Fund: Virtual Workshop